kodecocodes/swift-style-guide/README.markdown

 When they are needed, use comments to explain **why** a particular piece of code does something.
 Comments must be kept up-to-date or deleted.

-Avoid block comments inline with code, as the code should be as self-documenting as possible. *Exception: This does not apply to those comments used to generate documentation.*
+Avoid block comments inline with code, as the code should be as self-documenting as possible. _Exception: This does not apply to those comments used to generate documentation._

+Avoid the use of C-style comments (`/* ... */`).
+Prefer the use of double- or triple-slash.

 The aim for comments though, is to write simple, clear code that doesn't require much explaintion.
 If something multiple complex pieces of behaviour are being performed, break them out into separate functions with good clear names.